Clean Energy Targets Canada (Updated 2021)

 Greenhouse Gas Reduction Targets

-• Greenhouse Gas Reduction Target – New Brunswick has a target to reduce total GHG emissions to 14.8Mt by 2020 (this has been achieved), 10.7Mt by 2030, and 5Mt by 2050.
+• GHG Reduction Target – New Brunswick had a target to reduce total GHG emissions to 14.8Mt by 2020 (this has been achieved), 10.7Mt by 2030, and 5Mt by 2050.
 These targets are not yet reported as a percent reduction target.

 Renewable Energy Targets